14 best mind mapping apps available in 2023!

 Mindmap Maker is a tool for you to use on your web browsers.
 Even though it has a less polished interface, it is completely free to use.
 When you first use the website, it will show a tutorial with all its features, in a guided step-by-step.

-SimpleMind is another good alternative among the best mind mapping apps.
-It offers you a free anda paid plan, which lets you use features such as attaching files and exporting your mind maps as images, PDFs, or presentations.
+SimpleMind is another good alternative among the best mind-mapping apps.
+It offers you a free and paid plan, which lets you use features such as attaching files and exporting your mind maps as images, PDFs, or presentations.

 Edraw Max is a comprehensive app that offers you about 280 templates for mind maps, fluxograms, organograms, and more.
 It is available for Windows, Mac, and web browsers.
 The app lets you create mind maps through real-time collaboration with others!

-Finally, we have MindMaster, a versatile, easy to use, and professional tool among the best mind mapping apps.
+Finally, we have MindMaster, a versatile, easy-to-use, and professional tool among the best mind mapping apps.
 It is available for a myriad of platforms, including PC, smartphones, and web browsers.
-The cloud storage also lets you synchronize your data to your device.
+Cloud storage also lets you synchronize your data to your device.